-The traditional version explains that in 1658, El Playon volcano erupted; it forced the villagers of the old Nejapa village, known as Nixapa, to leave and settle at its current location.
-The festival is a way of remembering that event.
+The regular version explains that in 1658, the El Playon volcano erupted; it forced the villagers of the old Nejapa village, known as Nixapa, to leave and settle at its current location.
+The festival is a way of remembering that catastrophic event.

-In any case, the balls of fire festival in Nejapa is a unique event that it’s worth attending and observing.
+In any case, the Balls of Fire Festival in Nejapa is a unique event that it’s worth attending, observing, and experiencing.

-The pre-Columbian inhabitants of Nejapa were Pipil Indians.
-It is theorized that the original town was located near the town of Opico.
+According to historians, the pre-Columbian inhabitants of Nejapa were Pipil Indians.
+It is theorized that the original town was located near the Opico.

-In 1878, by legislative decree, Nejapa received the title of Villa; eventually, in 1959, again by legislative decree, Nejapa’s title changed from Villa to City.
+In 1878, by legislative decree, Nejapa received the title of Villa; eventually, in 1959, again by legislative declaration, Nejapa’s title changed from Villa to City.

 The economy of the municipality is based on agriculture, farming, manufacturing, and general commerce activities.